Kennedy

 • Pierce Allman (witness to JFK assassination, Dealey Plaza, Dallas)

-• Adam Frankel (former Obama speechwriter)
+• Adam Frankel (former speechwriter for President Obama)

 • Gillian Sorensen (widow of JFK’s speechwriter and special counsel, Ted Sorensen)